 - easy to deploy on a large-scale installation, thanks to the latest low-cost HW technology.

 Space Added Value

-A key feature of MonICATO services is based on the processing of new Galileo signals featuring an authentication mechanism, to prevent some of the most simple spoofing attacks against GNSS receivers used as timing sources in power grids.
+A key feature of MonICATO services is based on the processing of new Galileo signals featuring authentication mechanisms, to prevent some of the most simple spoofing attacks against GNSS receivers used as timing sources in power grids.

 The project paves the way for the introduction on new authenticated signals in downstream applications characterized by security-related requirements.
 The European Galileo program is making an effort to gradually add authentication services to its 1st and 2nd generation of satellites signals, in order to enable authentication functionalities to future civil receivers.

-The project work logic foresees four different phases: (i) service definition, (ii) service specification and consolidation, (iii) service commercial viability, (iv) planning for the future implementation.
-The Service definition phase has been completed, thanks also to the support of the initial stakeholders (about 12 entities have been reached among DSO, TSO, Research Centers in the energy domain, equipment manufacturer, system integrators).
-Support to the project has been also given by representatives of the ENCS, ENISA and EDA agencies that participated in a dedicated working session where results reached at the end of this phase were presented.
+The project work logic foresaw four different phases: (i) service definition, (ii) service specification and consolidation, (iii) service commercial viability, (iv) planning for the future implementation.
+The Service definition phase involved about 12 entities among DSO, TSO, Research Centers in the energy domain, equipment manufacturer, system integrators.
+More detailed support in the project reviews has been provided by two major Italian DSOs, as well as by representatives of the ENCS and ENISA agencies.
+The feasibility study was completed in December 2020 and implementation plan for products and services are under consortium companies assessment.